- 1871: 72 miles completed from Hastings to Glencoe, Minnesota by the Hastings & Dakota Railway

 - 2000-Present: The Midtown Greenway operates in the "29th Street Trench" through South Minneapolis

-The author has ranked this bridge as being regionally significant, due to the unique design.
+The author has ranked this bridge as being moderately significant, due to the lack of historic bridges in Carver County.

 The photo above is an overview.